Ethan-H147/SeniorSeminar-Hu/README.md

 2023/1/26 Fixed the glitch and loaded all the unpopular seminars into students' schedules.

 2023/1/30 Successfully placed the popular seminars into students' schedule, left 2 of their attends blank for later balance.
 Encountered a glitch that only works for the first conditiona; statement.

+2023/2/3 Added the counter for number of students in a seminar, to make sure it won't exceeds 32.
+Added second wave of seminar assigning, left some placeholders for later balance.

+2023/2/4 Finished assigning randomized seminars for students that can't get to attend all of their choices, comments added.